mikalikahi/demo/README.md

 # Demo Project README
-This is a simple readme file
+This is a simple readme file<br />
-And I have just added more content
+And I have just added more content<br />
-More edited on branch on github page
+More edited on branch on github page<br />
-And more now edited on local system branch
+And more now edited on local system branch<br />
+Update made on master on Github before rebase